 An extended essay cover page is easy, but an extremely important component of your essay.
 If you don’t follow the title page format of the IB closely, you might jeopardize your essay score.
 The title page is a standalone document with the title of your essay and your name centered.
 Include the name of your school and your IB number.

 Your paper introduction should state your thesis and your research question.
 In order to get the highest benchmark for this section, you must present this: “The context of the research question is clearly demonstrated.
 The introduction clearly explains the significance of the topic and why it is worthy of investigation.”
 This last sentence is important.
 Don’t forget to state why your topic is important to study.
 This is a good tip for any essay; if something isn’t important, why would it be worth reading?

 Essay Writing Advice From Our Professional Team

 Writing a good extended essay is difficult, but if you are an IB student, you’ll know that those three extra points can really make a big difference.
 Remember that it's not as overwhelming as it sounds.
-Some people write an essay that’s 6,000 to 8,000 words long, while others will reach about 2800-3500 on their first draft.
+Some people write a custom essay that’s 6,000 to 8,000 words long, while others will reach about 2800-3500 on their first draft.
 An important thing to keep in mind that 4,000 words is the maximum word count.